 Digital files may be accidentally lost or corrupted so that errors are introduced or the file becomes unreadable.
 To avoid corruption of data, the researcher is responsible for ensuring that data are backed up regularly.

 - We advise you NOT to rely on local solutions such as USB sticks or external hard drives for backup purposes.
-If you use laptop or desktop computers use University filestore as the primary storage option for your data.
+If you use laptop or desktop computers, use one of the University's filestores as the primary storage option for your data.

-- For example, if you work on your laptop and modify data while travelling you should update your master copy of your data on the University filestore as soon as you can.
+- If you work on your laptop and modify data while travelling, you should update your master copy of your data on its University filestore as soon as you can.

 What about using my laptop or external hard drive to back up data?

-- All data which is stored on devices like laptops or external hard drives, USB sticks etc is not part of the University backup routine and we do not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.
-If you must, keep your device secure eg encrypt the device.
+- All data which is stored on devices like laptops or external hard drives or USB sticks is not part of the University backup routine and we do not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.
+If you must, keep your device secure by encrypting the device.

-- If you work on your data while you are not connected to the University filestore or create new data please ensure the device it is stored on is secured eg encrypted and update your master copy on the filestore as soon as you can.
-For example, if you work on your encrypted laptop and modify data while travelling you should update your master copy of your data on the University filestore as soon as you can (on campus or via VPN).
+- If you work on or create new data while you are not connected to the University filestore, please ensure the device it is stored on is encrypted and update (or create) the master copy on the filestore as soon as you can (on campus or via VPN).